So you’ve taken a well-earned break away from your blog, and in that time you’ve had nothing to do with blogging whatsoever.

 But, a break has somehow turned into a lengthy absence.
-Finally, the time has come for you to make a comeback to blogging, and you’re now more ready and focused than ever before.
+Now finally, the time has come for you to make a comeback to blogging, motivated, pumped and ready than ever before.

 #2.
 Clear out all pending and spam comments

 Chances are, if you haven’t logged into your blog for a while, you’ll have a ton of comments waiting for you in the spam folder and any other folders.

 #3.
 Update your old posts and pages

 If your blog has a lot of content, chances are you have a lot of posts that will need updating too.

 Check to make sure your online reviews, tutorial posts are still up to date, and if they’re not, update each one at a time.